-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 The McDonalds and Montefiore hospital invited CNN to document this remarkable and rare journey of Jadon and Anias, allowing CNN exclusive access into the operating room throughout the procedure.

 Yet before Nicole and Christian learned their boys were now two individuals, Thursday was a day of high emotion and high stakes, of anxious parents and calm medical professionals.
-It was a day of unchartered territory and amazing, one-of-a-kind surgical activity.
+It was a day of uncharted territory and amazing, one-of-a-kind surgical activity.

 And amid it all were two infants -- beautiful boys with deep brown eyes and a shared swirl of hair at the top of their foreheads.
 They came into the world together, and became two individual boys overnight.